Of Sycophants & Haters

 They are scared

 The birds wait patiently for a place at the feeder, but the grackles and starlings swoop in and scare them off into the nearby trees.
-They hack and fight and bully their way to the seed & suet cylinder.
+They hack and fight and bully their way to the seed and suet cylinder.
 With utter disregard, they peck, pick, gnaw at the bounty, overfilling themselves, never leaving.
 Then, weak … Continue reading They are scared

 The thaw